zqfang/haplomap/workflows/README.md

-# Snakemake pipeline for SNV calling
+# Snakemake pipelines for Variant calling

 ## Usage
 ### 1. Edit the `config.yaml` file for required files: